LaunchCodeEducation/intro-to-web-dev-curriculum/content/how-programs-work/reading/your-first-program/index.md

 You will use the terminal to create a location to store the code repos.
 The terminal will also communicate with GitHub.

 1. Run the following command: `ls`
-This will list any files or directories (folders) at the level of your terminal.
+This will _list_ any files or directories (folders) wherever you are in the terminal.

    It may look like this:
    ```bash